 Throughout the planning process, many discussions focused on the balance between protecting public safety through health regulations, and supporting the growth and sustainability of farms and food businesses at all scales.
 Because of the complexity of this topic, the Plan did not attempt to resolve it, but rather offered a set of recommendations for how to address it.
 Given the amount of interest in finding solutions to this challenge, the Collaborative chose it as one of its first projects, establishing the Working Group on Farming and Public Health.

-The Working Group's efforts are based on these recommendations from the Plan:
+The Working Group's efforts were based on these recommendations from the Plan:

 Farming 2.3.7: Create a professionally-facilitated working group that includes representatives from the fields of public health and food systems, as well as regulatory agencies, to develop a proposal to improve regulatory oversight of the local food system with respect to public health.
 This proposal should address: (1) Actions to achieve consistent, science-based state and local regulations that are developed by practitioners and public health professionals concerning animal slaughter, on-farm processing, product aggregation, farmers markets, and other relevant issues that may be identified.
 (2)Requirements for training local regulators in food system practices and current science, and a plan for developing resources for doing so.
 (3) Requirements for training local regulators to enforce regulations consistently and, wherever possible, to offer resources to remedy concerns before taking punitive action.
 (4) A requirement for public review of new regulations that is timely and transparent, involves affected stakeholders early on, and includes at least one public hearing.
 (5) A system of checks and balances on local regulations and actions, including appeal processes.
 (6) Consideration of other, related issues as raised in this plan.
 The working group should present its proposal to the Food Policy Council, appropriate agencies within the state administration, and the legislature within nine months of the first working group meeting.
 The proposal should note whether or not state legislative or regulatory changes are needed to implement the proposal’s recommendations, and it should include a draft budget for implementation.